roddhjav/apparmor.d/docs/security/architecture.md

 </div>

 A careful reader would have noticed that the common ground among these distributions is to be constituted of a fully immutable core system.
 If such a construction is probably the future of Linux, as of today it can raise some usability concerns (cf [Rqr :material-numeric-2-circle:](ecosystem.md#rqr-no-strict-compatibility "User freedom.")).
-Therefore, the current project propose a pragmatic long term solution:
+Therefore, the current project proposes a pragmatic long term solution:

-1. We acknowledge the end goal need to be fully compatible with system that respect 100% of the security model presented here.
+1. We acknowledge the end goal needs to be fully compatible with systems that respect 100% of the security model presented here.
-2. We stay compatible with a *"classic"* Linux construction (i.e. without immutable core), and try to implement as mush as we can on classic distribution.
-It is considered as a transitional state.
+2. We stay compatible with a *"classic"* Linux construction (i.e. without immutable core), and try to implement as much as we can on classic distributions.
+It is considered a transitional state.

 ## Security Architecture

-As attacker usually comes from the top (a high level application) and goes down to the core system, we present the security architecture similarly.
+As attackers usually come from the top (a high level application) and go down to the core system, we present the security architecture similarly.

-1. **In application sandboxing:** separation of privilege, least privilege principle, within different process of the application itself.
-It can be implemented using tools such as: Landlock, bwrap, and Apparmor.
+1. **In application sandboxing:** separation of privilege, least privilege principle, within different processes of the application itself.
+It can be implemented using tools such as: Landlock, bwrap, and AppArmor.
 The purpose is to separate highly privileged code from the rest of the application.
 Eg: pacman, VLC, Chrome sandboxing, loupe.

 1. **Application sandboxing:** Isolate the application from the rest of the system with tools such as.
 In this context, "sandboxing" does not refer to a special technology, but to the general concept.
 It can be implemented in various ways: trough VM (Qemu/KVM, Firecracker, Cloudhypervisor, Kata Containers), or container (Docker, gVisor, Flatpak, Snap) with different level of isolation and integration with the rest of the system.